der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupOperation.md

 [AdGroup](./AdGroup)|AdGroup created by the AdGroupOperation.

 ## <a name="issuccessful"></a>isSuccessful
-Returns a boolean value that determines if the operation was successful.
+Returns a boolean value that determines if this operation was successful.
 ### Returns:
 |Type|Description|
 |-|-
-boolean|Boolean value that determines if the operation was successful.
+boolean|Boolean value that determines if this operation was successful.